-The securities provide for the possibility of receiving a return at maturity equal to 500% of the appreciation of the underlying index, provided that investors will not receive a payment at maturity in excess of the maximum payment at maturity, which will be at least \$1,290.00 per security (to be determined on the pricing date).
+The securities provide for the possibility of receiving a return at maturity equal to 150.00% of the appreciation of the underlying index, provided that investors will not receive a return at maturity in excess of the maximum return at maturity, which is \$132.50 per security.
 At maturity, if the underlying index has appreciated in value, investors will receive the stated principal amount of their investment plus the leveraged upside performance of the underlying index, subject to the maximum return at maturity.
 However, if the underlying index has depreciated in value, investors will lose 1% for every 1% decline in the value of the underlying index from the initial index level.
 Under these circumstances, the payment at maturity will be less than the stated principal amount and could be zero.
 Investors may lose their entire initial investment in the securities.
-All payments on the securities are subject to the credit risk of Citigroup Inc.
+All payments on the securities are subject to the credit risk of

 Leveraged

-Upside

-Performance:
+Upside Performance:

-The securities offer investors an opportunity to capture enhanced returns relative to a direct investment in the underlying index within a limited range of positive performance level, the securities will provide a total return of 15% at maturity.
+The securities offer investors an opportunity to capture enhanced returns relative to a direct investment in the underlying index within a limited range of positive performance security will be equal to the \$1,000 stated principal amount plus the leveraged return amount, subject